[Last updated February 10, 2026]

 The Temporary Residence Adaptation grant

 If service-related injuries qualify a Veteran for an SHA or SAH grant but they are living temporarily with a family member in a home the Veteran does not own, they may be able to access the Temporary Residence Adaptation (TRA) grant.
-If the Veteran is temporarily living with a family member in a house that doesn’t meet their needs, they can utilize the funds from a TRA grant to modify the temporary home for accessibility.
+If the Veteran is temporarily living with a family member in a house that doesn’t meet their needs, they can use funds from a TRA grant to modify the temporary home for accessibility.

 To qualify for a TRA grant, the Veteran must have service-related injuries that qualify them for SAH or SHA and be living temporarily in a family member’s home that is not adapted for accessibility.